-Performance Testing Considerations in a Public Cloud EnvironmentCigniti Technologies
+Performance Testing in a public cloud environment

 Listen on the go!

 Cloud computing has taken up a new role in a short span of time – many technologists refer to it as the backbone of the IT industry.
 This revolutionary concept is capable of transforming ordinary software businesses into hugely successful ones.
 Flexibility, scalability, and cost-effectiveness are the biggest benefits that businesses can reap by migrating their data to the cloud.
 Cloud-based solutions are eliminating the concerns regarding infrastructural expenses for application development, thus enabling businesses to focus better on the functional and non-functional quality aspects of their software product.

 Understanding Performance of Cloud Computing Systems